-You will participate in daily classes/workshops as a method of developing your technical and performance skills in studio-based sessions.
-You will experience a range of sessions developed to extend your interpretive abilities, enhance your physical execution of technical material and also to provide strategies for movement observation and analysis.
+Students will participate in daily classes/workshops as a method of developing their technical and performance skills in studio-based sessions.
+Students will experience a range of sessions developed to extend their interpretive abilities, enhance their physical execution of technical material and also provide strategies for movement observation and analysis.

-Classes will be led by a range of tutors and will ensure that you experience relevant styles and approaches which are current in the dance community.
-There will be a focus on individual personal practice, enhancing skills of reflection to ensure that you are able to identify and apply your skills in a range of contexts.
+Classes will be led by a range of tutors and will ensure that students experience relevant styles and approaches which are current in the dance community.
+There will be a focus on individual personal practice, enhancing skills of reflection to ensure that students are able to identify and apply their skills in a range of contexts.